December 5th, 2018 • HR Process

 HRMS software is no exception.
 Due to this, you end up getting a blot-ware with less than 20% of the features being used and low employee adoption due to cumbersome usability.

-Last but not the least, most HR systems cost a heck of money making it unaffordable for SMBs.
-The key point to note here is, for a HR automation to be successful, it has to be rolled out across the entire organization.
-Most price points make it impossible to roll out company wide.
-What you need is a software that doesn’t cost more than a few bucks a month on a per employee basis.
+Last but not least, most HR systems cost a heck of money making it unaffordable for SMBs.
+The key point to note here is, for an HR automation to be successful, it has to be rolled out across the entire organization.
+Most price points make it impossible to roll out company-wide.
+What you need is a software that doesn’t cost more than a few bucks a month on a per-employee basis.